Space Oddity (film)

 Space Oddity is a 2022 American romantic comedy science fiction film directed by Kyra Sedgwick and written by Rebecca Banner.
 It stars Kyle Allen, Alexandra Shipp, Madeline Brewer, Carrie Preston, Simon Helberg and Kevin Bacon.

 Premise

-A man tries to secure insurance in order to go on a one-way trip to Mars but falls in love.
+A man tries to secure insurance in order to go on a one-way trip to Mars but falls in love with his insurance agent instead.